Symbiosis in the Microbial World: From Ecology to Genome Evolution

-We offer around 10 funded places for early career scientists to attend our Workshops along with the 20 speakers.
+We offer around 10 funded places for early-career researchers to attend our Workshops along with the 20 speakers.
 We just ask that you pay for your own travel costs.
 If you would like to attend please complete the application form and attach a one page CV and a letter of support from your supervisor.

 All attendees are expected to actively contribute to the Workshops by asking questions at presentation sessions and taking part in discussions.

-At some Workshops, early career scientists are given additional responsibilities to promote their involvement, such as:
+At some Workshops, early-career researchers are given additional responsibilities to promote their involvement, such as: